yixuan/spectra/README.md

 }
 ```

-Sparse matrix is supported via the `SparseGenMatProd` class.
+Sparse matrix is supported via classes such as `SparseGenMatProd`
+and `SparseSymMatProd`.

 ```cpp
 #include <Eigen/Core>